JBroks/booksy-reviews/README.md

 Styling active item in the navbar menu was inspired by [this](https://stackoverflow.com/questions/22173041/styling-active-element-menu-in-flask) solution.

 To learn more about creating Materialize search bar [this](https://www.jquery-az.com/10-examples-learn-creating-materialize-navbar/) tutorial was used.

+[This](https://stackoverflow.com/questions/3389574/check-if-multiple-strings-exist-in-another-string) solution used for `generate_amazon_link` and `generate_cover` functions.

+Information about amazon affiliate links found in [here](https://amazon-affiliate.eu/en/how-to-add-amazon-affiliate-links/).

 Many thanks to my mentor **Maranatha Ilesanmi** for support and advice throughout the project.